dfinity/subnet-rental-canister/README.md

 # Subnet Rental Canister

 ## Running the Project
-If you want to test the project locally, install `dfx` version 0.20.0 and use the following commands:
+If you want to test the project locally, install `dfx` version 0.20.0 or later and use the following commands:

 ```bash
 # Starts the replica, running in the background